-Parenting websites are a fantastic place to get an incredibly diverse range of ideas and opinions.
+Parenting websites are fantastic places to get an incredibly diverse range of ideas and opinions.
 Within a friendship group, you might find parents with very similar outlooks on parenting.
 But on the internet, you’ll find parents from all walks of life who can offer opinions on just about every kind of problem.
 Some sites will cater to certain parenting issues, such as parenting a child on the autistic spectrum.
 And of course many sites will still have a particular parenting outlook.
 But the beauty of the internet is that you can find many different websites in a short amount of time.
 If you want help on a particular issue, you can just use a search engine to find hundreds of opinions and expert knowledge.

 Sites like http://www.essentialkids.com.au/ offer articles on the latest issues in the parenting world.
 You’ll find everyday parents as well as experts on child care and health writing factual and opinion pieces.
 And as well as being able to read all this useful information, you can usually engage in discussion too.
 Either through the comments on a blog or in a dedicated forum, you can get even more opinions and knowledge through people’s discussion of the articles.

 When you’re researching online make sure you gather opinions and knowledge from a number of places.
 Don’t rely on one person or one website to give the best advice.
 The internet gives you access to experts that you probably can’t access in “real life”.
 So take advantage of the fact that you can read advice from doctors, teachers and parenting experts.